tlswg/tls13-spec/draft-ietf-tls-tls13.md

 server sends an empty extension to indicate negotiation of this extension and the OCSP information is carried in a CertificateStatus message.
-In TLS 1.3, the server's OCSP information is carried in an extension in the CertificateEntry containing the assoiciated certificate.
+In TLS 1.3, the server's OCSP information is carried in an extension in the CertificateEntry containing the associated certificate.
 Specifically:
 The body of the "status_request" or "status_request_v2" extension from the server MUST be a CertificateStatus structure as defined